Felix-Hz/eda-gspread/README.md

 <details>
   <summary>:octocat: More about me</summary>
   <br/>
   Nothing important to be seen.
 Just the data in the repo, I'm not that important.
-But...
-You if you're curious...
-Click [here.](https://youtube.com/watch?v=dQw4w9WgXcQ)
   <br/>
   <br/>